 Palladium, member of the distinguished group of noble metals, was discovered in 1802 by William Hyde Wollaston.
 Wollaston named the precious metal for the asteroid "Pallas" that appeared in the early summer of the same year.
-These days palladium is most commonly used in jewelry as an alloy in white gold, however, during the second world the use of platinum was widely restricted and palladium - with it's natural white color - was used in its stead.
+These days palladium is most commonly used in jewelry as an alloy in white gold, however, during the second World War the use of platinum was widely restricted and palladium - with it's natural white color - was used in its stead.
 This vintage solitaire is fashioned in palladium with a chic flat hoop and square fishtail prongs.
 The center stone, a .53ct transitional cut diamond (F-G/VS2), comes with an EGL diamond certificate and appraisal.

 RETRO (1935 - 1945)